Vegan Japanese

 • 100 ml oat milk barista style works well

-• Neutral vegetable oil (sunflower or canola) for shallow frying
+• Neutral vegetable oil (sunflower or canola) enough for ½ inch frying depth in your pan

 Togarashi Fries